-- 2) These material financial transactions amount to approximately \$110 million of the total \$234.992 million in charges taken by Philip (in addition to the restructuring charge), and are as follows: - (i) that Philip filed and Messrs.
-A. Fracassi, P. Fracassi, Boughton, Waxman, and Woodcroft authorized, permitted or acquiesced in Philip filing financial statements contained in the Prospectus which they knew or ought to have known failed to contain full, true and plain disclosure of approximately \$31 million for holding certificates in respect of inventory, which were issued by Philip in 1996 and were improperly recorded because Philip failed to record the underlying transactions as liabilities or, alternatively, failed to remove the inventory from the accounting records; - (ii) that Philip filed and Messrs.
-A. Fracassi, P. Fracassi, Boughton, Waxman and Woodcroft authorized, permitted or acquiesced in Philip filing financial statements contained in the Prospectus which they knew or ought to have known failed to contain full, true and plain disclosure of approximately \$29 million of unrecorded liabilities for invoices issued by its customer, Pechiney World Trade Inc., in 1996 and settled by Philip in 1997; - (iii) that Philip filed and Messrs.
-A. Fracassi, P. Fracassi, Boughton, Waxman and Woodcroft authorized, permitted or acquiesced in Philip filing financial statements contained in the Prospectus which they knew or ought to have known failed to contain full, true and plain disclosure of approximately \$30.222 million regarding a financing arrangement between Philip and Commodity Capital Group, finalized on or about

-August 13, 1997, which was not properly recorded in the financial statements;
+- 2) These material financial transactions amount to approximately \$110 million of the total \$234.992 million in charges taken by Philip (in addition to the restructuring charge), and are as follows: - (i) that Philip filed and Mr. Waxman authorized, permitted or acquiesced in Philip filing financial statements contained in the Prospectus which he knew or ought to have known failed to contain full, true and plain disclosure of approximately \$31 million for holding certificates in respect of inventory, which were issued by Philip in 1996 and were improperly recorded because Philip failed to record the underlying transactions as liabilities or, alternatively, failed to remove the inventory from the accounting records; - (ii) that Philip filed and Mr. Waxman authorized, permitted or acquiesced in Philip filing financial statements contained in the Prospectus which he knew or ought to have known failed to contain full, true and plain disclosure of approximately \$29 million of unrecorded liabilities for invoices issued by its customer, Pechiney World Trade Inc., in 1996 and settled by Philip in 1997; and - (iii) that Philip filed and Mr. Waxman authorized, permitted or acquiesced in Philip filing financial statements contained in the Prospectus which he knew or ought to have known failed to contain full, true and plain disclosure of approximately \$30.222 million regarding a financing arrangement between Philip and Commodity Capital Group, finalized on or about August 13, 1997, which was not properly recorded in the financial statements.